 Advantages and disadvantages of geotextiles:

-- They are lighter in weight, this makes for easier handling and laying on site.
+- They are lighter in weight which makes it easier handling and laying on site.

-- Transport and labour costs are less in real terms.
+- Transport and labor costs are less in real terms.

 - Knitted geotextiles have a high tear strength.